 Recent advances in therapies mean that psychosis is now more treatable than ever before.

 Treatment usually involves medicine, education about the illness, counselling, family support and practical support.
 Avoiding drugs, reducing stress and learning ways to cope with stress can help prevent psychosis symptoms from coming back.

 Treatment may require a team of mental health professionals including a psychiatrist, mental health nurses, occupational therapists or psychologists.
 Treatment for illnesses that cause psychosis can last 2 to 5 years, or sometimes longer.

 - Early intervention: Research has suggested the best outcomes for treatment occur when psychosis is detected and treated early, before the illness has a chance to develop.

 - Medicine: A person with psychosis may be prescribed antipsychotic medicines.
 Treatments work by altering chemicals in the brain, including dopamine.
 Antipsychotics usually take several weeks to reduce symptoms, such as hallucinations or paranoia.
-But they may immediately produce a calming effect and help you to sleep.
+But they may immediately produce a calming effect and help the person to sleep.
 Antipsychotic medicines may cause side effects, so it is important to find the right medicine for each person.

 - Psychological therapy: There are several psychological treatments available to people who are experiencing psychosis, depending on their individual needs.
 These include supportive psychotherapy, cognitive behaviour therapy (CBT), family therapy and self-help groups.